rgitrepo/kubernetes-beginner-to-pro/docs/day7/gateway-api.md

 kind: Gateway
 metadata:
   name: my-gateway
+  namespace: gateway-api-example-ns1
 spec:
   gatewayClassName: my-gateway-class
   listeners:
+  - name: web-listener
-  - protocol: HTTP
+    protocol: HTTP
     port: 80
-    routes:
+    allowedRoutes:
+      kinds:
-      kind: HTTPRoute
+      - kind: HTTPRoute
+      namespaces:
+        from: Selector
         selector:
           matchLabels:
-          app: my-app
+            expose-apps: "true"
 ```

-In this configuration, the `Gateway` listens on port 80 for HTTP traffic and forwards it to routes with the label `app: my-app`.
+In this configuration, the `Gateway` listens on port 80 for HTTP traffic.
+It allows `HTTPRoute` resources from namespaces with the label `expose-apps: "true"` to attach to this listener.
+This setup ensures that only Routes from specific namespaces can attach to this Gateway, adding an additional layer of control.

 [Back to TOC](#table-of-contents)